gtheler/2021-presentation/README.md

 #### 1.2.
 Scope

- * The problem should be defined progamatically
+ * The problem should be defined programatically
    - One or more input files (JSON, YAML, ad-hoc format), and/or
    - An API for high-level language (Python, Julia, etc.)
  * There is no need to _include_ a GUI